 Why choose FDQ?

-We have dedicated our last 16 years to developing food industry qualifications and apprenticeships that work for you.
+We are dedicated to developing food industry qualifications and apprenticeships that work for you.
 Not just on paper, but in the day to day running of your business.
 As food industry specialists we appreciate the challenges faced in this fast-paced industry.
 As educational specialists in the food industry, we also know that effective training is critical for a safe, efficient and productive workforce.

-As an approved AAO our dedication to providing an End Point Assessment service that works for you is just as strong.
+As an approved EPAO our dedication to providing an end point assessment service that works for you is just as strong.

 The FDQ Promise: